minnojs/minno-time/src/js/extensions/iat/README.md

 ####Category Layout
 When you define the categories, you have two methods to define how to display the titles of the categories at the top of the screen.
+The layout method is defined using the `simpleLayout` property, by default `simpleLayout` is set to `true`.

-By default the IATcomponent uses the simpleLayout scheme.
-The simpleLayout is simple to use, but it supports only text as the category label (title).
+The simpleLayout scheme is simple to use, but it supports only text as the category label (title).

 ```js
 IAT.setCategory('concept1',{